 What core skills and qualities do you think pupils look for?

-The answer isn’t sweets and turning a blind eye to truancy.
+The answer to this teaching interview question isn’t sweets and turning a blind eye to truancy.
 The truth is – depending on the age of the pupils or students – they may not know.
 Or at least be able to put it into words.

 Draw on your own experiences to give examples, or assets and resources you have created to help engage your pupils or students on a particular topic.

 Headteachers like optimism but they also expect realism and a level head.
 This is a good opportunity to talk about the challenges you have faced during your Teacher training and what you did to overcome them.